Caerphilly Cheese vs Monterey Jack Cheese

 Caerphilly Cheese has a fat content of 48%.
 Caerphilly's texture can be described as "tri-layered: brie-like to dense core".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Caerphilly Cheese has a earthy, barnyard, lemony flavor.
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
 Caerphilly's aroma can be described as "fresh".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging